hargwit/hargwit.com/content/posts/2020-08-26-the-four-types-of-testing-and-the-tools-you-might-use-for-them.md

 Static testing is the fastest type of testing, providing an almost instantaneous feedback time.
 However, it will only give you confidence that your code runs, not that your latest feature meets its requirements

-The most common static testing tool for javascript applications is `eslint`. `Eslint` is pluggable, meaning rule sets specific to your tech stack can be installed and plugged into the linter.
+The most common static testing tool for javascript applications is `eslint`. `eslint` is pluggable, meaning rule sets specific to your tech stack can be installed and plugged into the linter.
 You can also provide configuration to ignore some errors or force developers to use best practices.

 # Unit testing